omdl/omdl.github.com/docs/introduction.md

 OMDL uses XML documents to represent mashups, including the workspace, layouts, and included widgets.

+## Namespace

+OMDL documents use the namespace http://omdl.org

 ## the `<workspace>` element ##

 The `<workspace>` element is the root element of the whole workspace, which contains all further elements.